ONSdigital/dp-cantabular-metadata-extractor-api/devstack/README.md

 * cant-recipe.sh

-This is used to populate the recipe at the start of the journey.
+This is used to populate the recipe at the start of the journey, usually after `nuke-db.sh`.

 * edit_meta_jor.side

 This is a Selenium IDE (browser plugin) script to run the "edit_metadata" journey on florence.
+Looking at it may be useful for related journeys.